severo/some_docs_on_georchestra/test_console_module.md

 # Test the console module

-To develop and test the [geOrchestra console module](https://github.com/georchestra/georchestra/tree/master/console), we can use the following configuration, that does not use the security proxy, but the [simple-modify-headers](https://github.com/didierfred/SimpleModifyHeaders) browser extension.
+To develop and test the [geOrchestra console module](https://github.com/georchestra/georchestra/tree/master/console), we can use the following configuration.

-## Codebase
+## Code base

-Download the codebase of geOrchestra:
+Download the code base of geOrchestra:

 ```bash